AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/get-started-resource-management-d.md

 ## Prerequisites for accurate resource management&nbsp;

-All of the following conditions must be met before you can start managing your resources in `Workfront`:
+All of the following conditions must be met before you can start managing your resources in Workfront:

 <ul>
  <li> You must have users in the system who have active accounts.<br>For more information about creating users, see <a href="../../administration-and-setup/add-users/create-and-manage-users/add-users.md" class="MCXref xref" xrefformat="{para}">Add users</a>.</li>